eth-infinitism/trampoline-example/README.md

 ## Wallet Structure

-All your extension's account code must be placed in the `src/pages/Account` folder.
+All your extension's account code must be placed in the `src/pages/Account` directory.

-There are two subfolders in `src/pages/Account`:
+There are two subdirectories in `src/pages/Account`:

 - account-api
 - components

-### account-api folder
+### account-api directory

-This folder is used to define the `AccountAPI` of your specific account implementation.
+This directory is used to define the `AccountAPI` of your specific account implementation.
 Every implementation must implement `AccountApiType`.

 ```typescript
 export abstract class AccountApiType extends BaseAccountAPI {